HQarroum/sys-get/README.md

  - Portable monitoring of system components (CPU, Memory, Processes, Network, Storage, OS).
  - CPU temperature monitoring (see below for details).
  - Terminal based live dashboard of system metrics.
- - All features work locally or remotely by exposing system metrics through `ipc` or `mqtt` using `expressify`.
+ - All features work locally or remotely by exposing system metrics through `ipc` or `mqtt` using [`expressify`](https://github.com/HQarroum/expressify).
- - Allows remote shell access on the host.
+ - Enables local and remote shell access.

 ## Usage

+In this section, we are going to review all the commands and use-cases associated with `sys-get` command-line tool through working examples.

 ### Retrieving system informations

-Once `sys-get` is installed, you can simply run `sys-get` in your shell without any arguments, which will dump all the system metrics currently available on the host machine.
+Once `sys-get` is installed, you can simply run `sys-get` without any arguments, which will dump all the system metrics currently available on the host machine.

 It is also possible to filter the system metrics by topic when running `sys-get`.
 The available system metrics are the following :